UrbanApps/UALogger/README.md

 ##### Macros

-`UALogBasic` logs as well, but also logs the file name and line number.
+`UALogBasic` logs just like `NSLog`, but also logs the file name and line number.

     UALogBasic(@"Foobar");
     => <UAViewController.m:27> Foobar